-The objectives of the translocation program is to successfully translocate the clumps of Tetratheca juncea that occur within the project impact area to the Translocation Site, and to enhance the survival of this species by weed control and monitoring of plant health for insect attack, pathogens and fungus are important to allow the effective treatment of plants to prevent avoidable attrition and to determine the best actions to help the survival and success rate of the translocated clumps.
+The objectives of the translocation program is to successfully translocate the clumps of Tetratheca juncea that occur within the project impact area (both the original approval area and the MOD 1 additional disturbance area 'Site 2') to the Translocation Site, and to enhance the survival of this species by weed control and monitoring of plant health for insect attack, pathogens and fungus are important to allow the effective treatment of plants to prevent avoidable attrition and to determine the best actions to help the survival and success rate of the translocated clumps.
 The overall objective is to ensure that the Tetrathecea juncea within the Translocation Site is able to survive on its own accord.

-8.1 Short Term Goals
+8.I Short Term Goals